howard8888/workspace/README.md

 # CCA8 Compendium (All-in-One)

-*A living document that captures the design, rationale, and practical know-how for the CCA8 simulation.*
+*An ongoing document that captures the design, rationale, and practical know-how for the CCA8 simulation.*
 **Audience:** future software maintainers, new collaborators, persons with an interest in the project.
 **Tone:** mostly technical, with tutorial-style sections so it’s readable without “tribal knowledge.”